open-contracting/infrastructure/docs/guidance/example.md

 #### Publication policy

 The `publicationPolicy` field should contain a link to a guide for data users.
-For more information about what to include in a publication policy, refer to the [OCDS publication policy guidance](https://standard.open-contracting.org/latest/en/implementation/publication_policy/) and the [OCDS publication policy template](https://www.open-contracting.org/resources/ocds-1-1-publication-policy-template/).
+For more information about what to include in a publication policy, refer to the [Guidance for data users](guidance_for_data_users.md).

 ### Project information